Find Grad Schools

 30 Yearly Graduations

 University of Florida tops the list of the most popular school in the U.S. for zoology majors who are seeking their master's degree.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 30 master's degrees were handed out to zoology majors at UF.
-Of these students, 60% were women and 20% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 30 people received their master's degree in zoology from UF.
+Of these students, 54% were women and 24% were members of underrepresented racial-ethnic groups.

 #2